 Despite the fact that millions of people call a restaurant their place of work, the restaurant workforce suffers from a notoriously high turnover rate and oftentimes low levels of specialization and training.

-Those who take it upon themselves to learn and develop new restaurant skills are those that stand out in the vast sea of restaurant workers and enjoy a long, happy, successful career in the food services industry.
+Those who take it upon themselves to learn and develop new restaurant skills are those that stand out in the vast sea of restaurant workers.
+They can enjoy a long, happy, successful career in the restaurant industry.

 If you're interested in working in a restaurant, read our blog post to learn about the different positions, what to expect, how to choose the right restaurant to work in and how to get the job: Working in A Restaurant: Everything You Need to Know